getodk/docs/odkx-src/sync-endpoint.rst

   1. If you haven't followed the :ref:`common instructions <sync-endpoint-setup>`, start with those.
   2. OPTIONAL: If your LDAP directory uses a certificate that was signed by a self-signed CA,

     a.
-Make the public key of the CA available to ODK Sync Endpoint with this command.
+Make the public key of the CA available to ODK-X Sync Endpoint with this command.

     .. code-block:: console